evild3ad/Get-MiniTimeline/README.md

 # Get-MiniTimeline
-Get-MiniTimeline.ps1 is a PowerShell script utilized to collect several forensic artifacts from a mounted forensic image and auto-generate a MiniTimeline.
+Get-MiniTimeline.ps1 is a PowerShell script utilized to collect several forensic artifacts from a mounted forensic image and auto-generate a beautified MiniTimeline from the data collected.

 Forensic Artifacts:
 * Master File Table ($MFT)